degD/dehead/README.md

 `dehead` is a simple command-line tool for automatic anonymization in videos or photos.
 Inspired from [deface](https://github.com/ORB-HD/deface).
 Uses YOLO internally.
 Pretrained YOLO model sourced from [this project](https://github.com/Owen718/Head-Detection-Yolov8).
-If pretrained model is not available there, you can [download it here](WIP_LINK) as well.
+If pretrained model is not available there, you can [download it here (community-hosted mirror)](https://github.com/degD/dehead/releases/tag/v0.1.0) as well.
+Download `best.pt` and place it under project root.
 This project is created for edge cases, where face detectors in tools like `deface` fail to anonymize side views of faces in some high motion frames.